A Quest for Knowledge: Final Remarks

 \section{Final Remarks}

-We developed a tractable model of knowledge and research.
-The starting points of our model are that (i) the pool of available research questions is large, (ii) questions in close proximity to existing knowledge are easier to answer than questions that are far from existing knowledge, and (iii) society applies knowledge when selecting policies.
-We conceptualized research as the choice of a research question and the subsequent costly search for an answer.
+We propose a tractable and flexible model based on three simple premises: (i) the pool of available research questions is large, (ii) questions close to existing knowledge are easier to answer than questions far from existing knowledge, and (iii) society applies knowledge when selecting policies.
 Our model endogenously links novelty and research output and highlights the importance of existing knowledge for research and knowledge accumulation.
-Novelty and output can be substitutes or complements depending on the research area and the location of the question therein.
-If research expands the frontier, greater novelty always entails greater risk and thus lower output.

-We show that the most valuable and productive research lies in research areas of intermediate length.
-Discoveries that connect distant---yet not too distant---pieces of knowledge substantially improve society's decisions, and the researcher benefits from relatively precise conjectures in the search for an answer.

-We apply our baseline model to a classical question in the economics of science funding: Should we use funds to incentivize more novelty in research?
-We show that it may be beneficial for society to incentivize moonshots\textemdash highly novel discoveries with limited immediate benefits.
-While suboptimal in the short run, moonshots guide future discoveries.
-By incentivizing moonshots, the funder allows the evolution of knowledge to benefit from a dynamic externality: the effect of discoveries on future generations of researchers.
-Properly chosen moonshots increase both the research productivity and the value of knowledge generated in future periods.
-We derive the funder's feasible set and discuss the role of a funding mix between rewards and cost-reductions for optimal funding.

-Our results are in line with recent empirical work\textemdash for example, \citet{Rzhetsky2015}\textemdash that analyze the impact of scientific findings on future scientific developments.
-They suggest that scientists choose a dynamically suboptimal strategy when selecting their research questions. \citet{Rzhetsky2015} identify researcher myopia as one of the drivers of that finding.
-While our model is consistent with this sentiment, we also raise a note of caution.
-Whether incentivizing moonshots is beneficial depends crucially on the current state of knowledge.
-Moonshots should be chosen carefully, as too much novelty can hurt the evolution of knowledge.
+A dynamic extension delivers rich insights into how interventions can improve the accumulation of knowledge over time.

+We close with a discussion along two dimensions: First, we revisit our modeling choices, and discuss extensions and alternative assumptions.
+Then, we discuss implications of our findings for designing institutions and research environments.